Rebozo: History

 The rebozo was in common use among the middle and lower classes by the 18th century, with the kind of fibre used to weave it distinguishing the two.
 The garment was in common use among women by the 18th century.
-At that time the Count of Revillagigedo noted that it was worn by all women except nuns and those of the uppermost classes.
+At that time the Count of Revillagigedo noted that it was worn by all women, except nuns and those of the uppermost classes.
 The two most common fibres were cotton and the more expensive cotton/silk or silk.
-Sizes and designs varied but those made with the ikat dying technique became dominant.
-In some parts of Mexico, a woman was given a rebozo by a man as a way to propose matrimony instead of a ring.
+Sizes and designs varied, but those made with the ikat dyeing technique became dominant.
+In some parts of Mexico, a woman was given a rebozo by a man instead of a ring as a way to propose marriage.
 The finest rebozos included ornate embroidery including silver and gold thread.
 One fashion of that century was to embroider country scenes.

 In 1886, a synthetic silk called rayon was created in France.
 The use of this cheaper thread made decorative rebozos more affordable.
-Its use as an identifying marker of Mexican identity began at this time as well with even the Empress Carlota wearing it on various formal occasions, especially while at her country home in Cuernavaca.
-By the end of the 19th century, the garment had become indispensable and their making an important handcraft.
+The rebozo's use as an identifying marker of Mexican identity began at this time as well, with even the Empress Carlota wearing it on various formal occasions, especially while at her country home in Cuernavaca.
+By the end of the 19th century, the garment had become indispensable and its making an important handcraft.

-Its symbolic function continued into the Mexican Revolution, and item associated with rebel women called "Adelitas," who carried both babies and weapons wrapped inside past federal checkpoints.
+Its symbolic function continued into the Mexican Revolution, during which it was associated with rebel women called "Adelitas," who wrapped both babies and weapons inside rebozos as they passed federal checkpoints.
 During this time, the rebozo was also often used as a shroud for the dead.
 Much of the world's familiarity with the rebozo comes from later cinematic depictions of Adelitas, but it also accentuated the garment's use with indigenous women, poverty and low socioeconomic station.